DurhamARC/IASCPolls/README.md

 which allows Commercial use, Modification, and Distribution, but does not admit liability or warranty for use of this code.

+## Acknowledgements
+This project was supported by the Durham University Seedcorn project fund, Durham University Department of Philosophy, and the [Centre for Humanities Engaging Science and Society (CHESS)](https://www.durham.ac.uk/research/institutes-and-centres/humanities-engaging-science-society/).

 [//]: # (## Citation)
 [//]: # ()
 [//]: # (Please cite the associated papers for this work if you use this code:)